- A shipping surcharge describes any fee for extra services that are added to the base cost of transporting an item

 Sometimes, you may opt to pay these surcharges to access certain services, such as weekend deliveries.
 In other cases, the courier will impose these and you don’t have a choice about them, as is the case with fuel surcharges.

 The plethora of shipping surcharges make it confusing for merchants to assess what might be added to their base transportation costs.
 However, most private couriers, such as UPS and FedEx, apply different surcharges to ordered shipments to offset transport and additional handling costs.
-Common surcharges imposed by couriers include:
+Common types of surcharges imposed by couriers include:

 - Fuel surcharges